 Opening a code map from the Code Relations Browser

-If you use the Code Relations Browser, MAXQDA creates a matrix which displays the common occurrence of two codes.
-Since exactly such an evaluation forms the basis for the code map, it can also be opened directly from the Code Relations Browser.
+If you use the Code Relations Browser, MAXQDA creates a matrix that displays the co-occurrences of two codes.
+Since exactly such an analysis forms the basis for the Code Map, it can also be opened directly from the Code Relations Browser.

 Notes on the analysis process and presentation

 The classic multidimensional scaling method is used to position the codes on the map.